VertebrateResequencing/vr-runner/README.md

     # Run from cron
     */5 *  *   *   *     vr-wrapper ~/.vrw/runners 'run-runners -v -c config.conf -L config.lock'

 Example config files can be found in the *misc* directory of the distribution.
-The projects are small text files ("**.txt**" suffix is required!) which define the input data, they may look like this:
+The projects are small text files which define the input data, they may look like this:

     # Where to send notification about job completion
     email: someone@somewhere.org

+    # Frequency (in seconds) with which to remind about failed jobs.
+This is to avoid
+    # too many emails in your mailbox
+    err_period: 3600

     # Any value given as "$(var_name)" in the runner's config can be overriden
     # The default value can be given as "$(var_name:default)"
     maxjobs: 200

+Copy the project file in the input dropbox directory and **run-runners** will do the rest.
+Note that files starting with "**.**" (dot) or ending with "**~**" (tilde) will be ignored!

 Runner options